 The Open Space Authority is the first agency in California to sponsor and develop a Regional Conservation Investment Strategy (RCIS), as part of the California Department of Fish and Wildlife's RCIS Program.
-Enabled by the passage of a new State law (AB 2087) in 2016, the Santa Clara County Regional Conservation Investment Strategy (SCCRCIS) is a planning tool that promotes the voluntary conservation of species, habitats, and other natural resources and allows advance mitigation for public infrastructure projects.
+Enabled by the passage of a new State law (AB 2087) in 2016, the Santa Clara County Regional Conservation Investment Strategy (SCCRCIS) will provide a new planning and implementation mechanism for voluntary conservation and enhancement actions within the Authority’s jurisdiction, including Coyote Valley—to protect focal species and their sensitive habitats using Mitigation Credit Agreements (MCAs).

 *The Habitat Plan is a 50-year regional plan to protect endangered species and natural resources while allowing for future development in Santa Clara County.